Furqit/anarchyspawn/README.md

 # AnarchySpawn Plugin
 **AnarchySpawn** is a Minecraft Paper 1.21.4 plugin that handles random spawning of players.
 When players first join or respawn without a bed/anchor, they will be randomly teleported to a safe location within a configurable radius from world coordinates 0,0.

+## Features
+- Random spawn locations within configurable radius.
+- Safe spawn location detection.
+- First-join random spawn.
+- Random respawn when no bed or respawn anchor is set.
+- Dimension restrictions: `/spawn` command cannot be used in the Nether or End.

 ## Installation
 1. Download the latest release [here](https://github.com/Jelly-Pudding/anarchyspawn/releases/latest).
 2. Place the `.jar` file in your Minecraft server's `plugins` folder.